20tab/django-political-map/README.md

 Installation
 ------------
-This package is under development end needs live testing.
+This package looks stable but it needs more live testing.
-If you want to try it in your project, you can install the git version:
+If you want to try it in your project, you can pip install it:

+  - ```pip install django-political-map```

+  or via git:

   - ```pip install git+https://github.com/20tab/django-political-map.git```